huqiang/huqiang.github.io/resume/index.markdown

   - Designing and implemented MicroService:
     - Developed starter project so new projects can be easily built on;
     - Implemented Single Sign On service using JWT, and common plug-and-play library to make use of the SSO.
-    - Experimented and developed Spring Boot backend API service with various Oracle/Redis/Mongo/MariaDB persistences; and unified UI integrations with jQuery/RequireJS/Angular(2)/Vue.
+    - Experimented and developed Spring Boot backend API service with various Oracle/Redis/Mongo/MariaDB persistence; and unified UI integrations with jQuery/RequireJS/Angular(2)/Vue.
   - Designing and implementing Feature Manager to manage the Microservices: inter service communications, feature toggling and request logging.
   - Administrating a RedHat Dev server, setup and maintain GitLab and Mattermost for collaborations among developers and user, and Jenkins for CI/CD.
 - April 2014 - April 2015: **Research Engineer** at IDMI, NUS